 You shouldn’t put frozen chicken straight into boiling water, and you can’t fry frozen chicken.

-• It’s best to thoroughly de-frost chicken before cooking it (at room temperature or in the microwave using the defrost setting), unless you’re using specially-prepared products.
-Our Birds Eye chicken pieces go from the freezer directly into a hot oven, making them perfect for a no-stress dinner
+2. If you’re stuck on how to defrost chicken, the main thing is to make sure it’s thoroughly defrosted before cooking (at room temperature or in the microwave using the defrost setting), unless you’re using specially-prepared products.
+Our Birds Eye chicken pieces go from the freezer directly into a hot oven, making them perfect for a no-stress quick chicken dinner.

-• The NHS also recommends that you don’t wash raw chicken, as splashes and drips can spread harmful bacteria
+3. The NHS recommends that you don’t wash raw chicken, as splashes and drips can spread harmful bacteria.

-• Don’t re-freeze raw chicken once it has been de-frosted; it must be kept in the fridge and used within 24 hours.
-It is safe to cook the meat and then re-freeze it, but don’t de-frost and re-freeze a piece of cooked meat more than once
+4. Don’t re-freeze raw chicken once it has been de-frosted; it must be kept in the fridge and used within 24 hours.
+It is safe to cook the meat and then re-freeze it, but don’t de-frost and re-freeze a piece of cooked meat more than once.

-• When you’re de-frosting or storing raw chicken, make sure it’s covered and in a bowl or plastic food container so that the juices don’t end up in places they shouldn’t be
+5. When you’re de-frosting or storing raw chicken, make sure it’s covered and in a bowl or plastic food container so that the juices don’t end up in places they shouldn’t be.